MikMakQT/Lunchbot/README.md

 # Lunchbot
 LounasBotti

-This projects goal is to web scrape restaurants menus in the Lappeenranta area.\
-After scraping HTML, desired data is searched and parsed.\
+## Introduction
+This Python project focuses on scraping restaurant menus in the Lappeenranta area and sharing them on a designated Slack channel.
+The goal is to streamline the process of choosing a restaurant among a group of people by allowing them to vote interactively.

+## Key Features
+1. **Web Scraping:** The project utilizes web scraping techniques to extract relevant information from restaurant menus' HTML pages.
+2. **Data Parsing:** Once the HTML is scraped, the data is parsed to extract the desired information, such as menu items, prices, and other relevant details.
-Processed data is then send to desired Slack channel using Slack API.\
+3. **Slack Integration:** The processed data is seamlessly sent to a specified Slack channel using the Slack API, ensuring real-time updates for the users.
-Recipients can vote interactively which restaurant to go using buttons
+4. **Interactive Voting:** Recipients on the Slack channel can engage in interactive voting.
+The project incorporates buttons to facilitate easy voting for the restaurant of their choice.
+5. **Live Updates:** The voting results are dynamically updated in real-time, providing instant feedback to users as they cast their votes.

 ## Install
 Tested Python versions: 3.12.1,